Find out all about aloe vera, including what it does, the benefits to taking it and how much you might need.

 The fat-reducing properties of aloe vera juice may be due to the presence of various phytochemicals such as flavonoids and polyphenols.

-More research is needed, but some studies have indicated that aloe vera gel may be helpful in keeping body weight down by stimulating the burning of energy by the body.18,19
+More research is needed, but some studies have indicated that aloe vera gel may help keep body weight down by stimulating the burning of energy by the body.18,19

 Wondering what you can do with aloe vera?
 Here are 8 different ways to use aloe vera.